Business intelligence in marketing:

 Key features

-• Native integration with Microsoft products, including Azure Data Lake Storage Gen2, Azure Synapse Analytics, Azure SQL database, Azure Machine Learning Studio
+• Native integration with Azure products, including Azure Data Lake Storage Gen2, Azure Synapse Analytics, and Azure SQL database

 • Support for DAX, Power Query, SQL, R, and Python